 The tertiary sector consists of services by labour.
 Services produced are from human capital and complements the secondary and primary sector as the final stage of their production before being sold to consumers.

-What are the examples of primary, secondary and tertiary sectors in the example?
+What are other examples of primary, secondary and tertiary sectors businesses?